Ghost is an open-source content management system for publishers and bloggers that makes writing and publishing online content easy.

 Wrap up

 Knowing the Ghost version of your blog is essential to getting the most out of Ghost and smoothing your writing experience.
-We saw two methods for finding the Ghost version: from the admin space and from the browser inspector tool.
+We saw three methods for finding the Ghost version: